onejar99/programming-tutorial/tutorial-js-online/practices/practice4_isNumber/README.md

-# Practice 4: Is Number?
+# Practice 4: Is a Number?

 ## Requirements
 Check if the user input is a number.